How Long Does Foreclosure Take in Florida?

 If you're facing foreclosure, time is critical.
 We can:

-- Give you a cash offer within 24-48 hours
+- Give you a cash offer after property review

-- Close in 7-14 days, before your sale date
+- Close when title, payoff, access, and seller documents are ready, before your sale date

 - Coordinate with your lender for accurate payoff